amalgama-digital/docs.wavesplatform/docs/en/ride/data-types/any.md

 }
 ```

-If the particular type of the `Any` is not known in advance, you can spot it using the [match-case](/en/ride/operators/match-case) operator.
+If the particular type of the `Any` value is not known in advance, you can spot it using the [match-case](/en/ride/operators/match-case) operator.

 Example: